RobinHawiz/GlassFox/README.md

 ```

 **More on Stylus**
-Stylus is probably where I will add more support for transparency on other websites, instead of updating this repository.
-And so I've created a style on Stylus called `GlassFox`, which contains all of the styles that are in `userContent.css`, except for the styles
+I've created a style on Stylus called `GlassFox`, which contains all of the styles that are in `userContent.css`, except for the styles
 for built-in Firefox pages such as any page with the url prefix `about:`.
 So if you don't mind the lack of transparency on the newtab page for example, but still want some transparency, install the `GlassFox` style on Stylus.

+### Contributing
+If you've got any ideas for features I could add or alternative ways something could be implemented, open up an issue or pull request and let me know.

+Hope you all enjoy <3